mathewgomas-alfred/mathewgomas.io/general_concepts/file_formats/file_gih.rst

 \*.gih
 ======

-The GIMP image hose format.
+The Gimp image hose format.
 Krita can open and save these, as well as import via the :ref:`predefined brush tab <predefined_brush_tip>`.

 Image Hose means that this file format allows you to store multiple images and then set some options to make it specify how to output the multiple images.